yosrahelal/paladin/doc-site/docs/concepts/advanced_crypto.md

 ### Potential challenges with issuer-backed model

 1. Centralization of data/trust
    - This is sometimes considered a significant benefit, rather than a challenge.
 Particularly if a party is required legally to maintain a record of every transaction.
 As regardless of the technology there is some centralization of trust in that party.
    - Note that with Paladin it is possible for a pre-verification model to atomically interoperate with Private EVM state, and ZKP backed tokens in a single transaction.
 So trusting an issue for one token, does not mean they need to have access to all business data in a transaction
 2. Operational coupling
    - Availability to transact, is based on availability of the pre-verifier infrastructure.
 Again this is sometimes considered a benefit, if the pre-verifier has a role that includes preventing transactions completing that do not conform to certain rules only it can enforce.

 ## Zero-knowledge proofs (ZKP)

 The alternative approach is to use a ZKP circuit to cryptographically verify the business transaction conformed to the rules of the smart contract.

 This use of advanced cryptography has the following benefits:

 - Fully decentralized - any party can generate a proof, and submit a transaction, as long as that transaction meets the rules of the contract
 - Full enforcement on-chain - any transaction that does not conform is rejected directly via the base ledger

 ### Paladin and Zeto

-Paladin has a sibling project [zeto](https://github.com/hyperledger-labs/zeto), which contains a set of ZKP written in Circom and has been undergoing peer review for some time before the availability of Paladin itself.
+Paladin has a sibling project [zeto](https://github.com/hyperledger-labs/zeto), which contains a set of ZKP circuits written in Circom, along with sample Solidity-based token implementations that make use of the ZKP verifiers.
+Zeto has been undergoing peer review for some time before the availability of Paladin itself.

 The following features are part of the Zeto project, and Paladin provides the client for these.